 Chemistry has always been shaped by bold thinkers whose curiosity and persistence have changed the way we understand the world, and these legendary figures each had their own unique way of thinking, experimenting, and solving problems.

-At ACS Fall 2025, taking place August 17-21 in Washington, DC and online, ACS Publications will be celebrating the diverse scientific personalities that have shaped the field as we know it today—and you’re invited!
-Stop by the ACS Booth to take our interactive quiz, “Which Influential Chemist Are You?”, and find out which historical scientific trailblazer mirrors your mindset.
-Are you a systems thinker like Antoine Lavoisier, or a collaborative force like Lise Meitner?
-Do you thrive on precision like Rosalind Franklin, or are you driven by real-world impact like Percy Julian?
+At ACS Spring 2026, taking place March 22-26 in Atlanta, GA and online, ACS Publications invites you to join us in celebrating the diverse scientific personalities that have shaped the field as we know it today.
+Stop by the ACS Booth to take our interactive quiz, “Which Influential Chemist Are You?”, and find out which historical scientific icon mirrors your mindset.

-We hope to see you at ACS Fall 2025!
-In the meantime, learn more about each of these chemistry greats and explore how their legacies live on in recent ACS journal articles.
-Ahead of traveling to DC, we also encourage you to browse all of the ACS Publications events taking place at ACS Fall 2025.
+We hope to see you there!
+In the meantime, learn more about each of the featured chemists below and explore how their legacies live on in recent ACS journal articles.

 Jump to Section: